 We started off the second day with breakfast burritos where I met a few folks from Denver.
 I spoke with Jason Bahl about his work at Media News Group.
 They manage WordPress sites for some very large news organizations like the Orange County Register.
 He’s one of the organizers for a WordCamp for Publishers in Denver in the fall.
 I was particularly interested to hear that there is a sort of subculture with developers in this space because of the unique needs in the news publishing space.
 I suspect we’ll be seeing more of these topical WordCamp events in the near future.

 The speaker lineup for the second day, like the first, was littered with amazing talent.
 While all of the presentations were great, there were three talks that I enjoyed the most.
 The first was a talk about the stigma around mental health in the workplace.
 Ed Finkler lead the audience through a survey regarding our comfort levels as it relates to mental health.
-It was a bit of an eye opener for me personally.
-I haven’t really ever had to work through a mental illness with anyone, but it made me think that I could do a better job to open up the lines of communication about mental health issue to my coworkers, friends, and families.
+It was a bit of an eye-opener for me personally.
+I haven’t really ever had to work through a mental illness with anyone.
+However, it made me think how I could better communicate about mental health issue to my coworkers, friends, and families.
 As a community, we need to get rid of the stigma around mental health and support each other.

 The second talk that greatly impacted me was given by Sharon Steed.
 Her talk came from the perspective of communication through empathy.
 Sharon describes herself as “A life-long stutterer, she decided to face her fear of talking by spending 2015 speaking at conferences globally on improving communication through empathy. “ Her message made me think about how I could improve my ability to communicate with users of the software we build by approaching it with an empathetic mindset.